bramuno/shelterMon/README.md

 <a href="https://youtu.be/UqLbqoWmh2U" target="_blank">supplemental video guide here</a><br>

 <h2>Raspberry Pi</h2>
 A pi is optional, you can run this on a desktop or server because everything is handled over the Wi-Fi network.
-Just edit <b>shelterMon.py</b> and edit <b>userSwitch = 1</b> to <b>useSwitch = 0</b>.
+Just edit <b>shelterMon.py</b> and edit <b>useSwitch = 1</b> to <b>useSwitch = 0</b>.
 Otherwise, follow these steps to setup the pi.
 <ul>
 <li>go to https://www.raspberrypi.com/software/ and download the latest Raspbery Pi system imager tool. </li>
   <li>run the EXE file and install the tool, then run the tool.</li>